MooersLab/writingLogTemplate/README.md

 You can use [logXXXXhiddenCommentsVer0.5.5.tex](https://github.com/MooersLab/writingLogTemplate/blob/main/logXXXhiddenCommentsVer0.5.5.tex), which hides the comments in commented-out lines to spare you the trouble of deleting them while retaining them for future reference.
 Replace XXXX with the project number or number-name.

-Version 0.5 of the writing log was divided into four sections:
+Version 0.5 of the writing log was divided into five sections:

 - Project initiation
 - Project management and assessment